Alex Gitterman: Career

+Gitterman died in March 24, 2024, and was survived by his wife Naomi and two children.

 Publications

-Gitterman was a prolific writer whose most recent book, The Life Model of Social Work Practice: Advances in Knowledge and Practice (Columbia University Press) is in its fourth printing and is still widely used in social work education).
+Gitterman's recent book, The Life Model of Social Work Practice: Advances in Knowledge and Practice, is used as a comprehensive framework for the field of social work.
 His edited text, Social Work with Vulnerable Populations is in its third edition and is widely regarded as a handbook for working with diverse populations.

 In addition to his published books and articles, Gitterman shared his expertise through presentations at several other schools of social work, educational institutions and professional organizations.
 He was also a consultant for a number of social agencies.

 Awards and recognition

 Gitterman’s many contributions were recognized with prestigious awards, including the Significant Lifetime Achievement in Social Work Education Award from the Council on Social Work Education.

 A Lifetime Contribution Award from the International Association for the Advancement of Social Work with Groups, Inc. and a Robert Wood Johnson Exemplary Publication Award, among others.
 His work has influenced social work education globally, and he is regarded as one of the key figures in the development of contemporary social work theory.